 Are you interested in the cultural industries?
 Are you driven and passionate?
 Do you want to explore the breadth of art and design practices?
 Then this unique transdisciplinary program might be right for you.

-The BA in the arts is an interdisciplinary degree program designed for students who are passionate about the arts and interested in combining knowledge about multiple arts disciplines.
+The BA in the arts is an interdisciplinary degree program designed for students who are passionate about the arts and interested in exploring multiple arts disciplines.

-Students gain an increased understanding of the theoretical, historical and cultural forces that shape the arts.
-They accomplish this through an open-ended path for the exploration and development of a range of skills that is valuable for advanced study in multiple areas.
+Students gain an increased understanding of the theoretical, historical and cultural forces that shape the arts and design.
+Students pursue open-ended paths to explore and develop a range of skills suitable for advanced study in multiple areas.

-The major includes a common core for all students, and students choose a focus from arts administration or entertainment design or the student may design a focus that is subject to approval by the institute's standards committee and the dean's office.
+The major includes a common core for all students, and students may choose a focus from arts administration or entertainment design or they may design an individualized focus that is subject to approval by the institute's standards committee and the dean's office.